 - The mean annual precipitation for the entire earth is about 100 cm.

-- Heavy rainfall occurs on both sides of equator up to 100 latitudes.
+- Heavy rainfall occurs on both sides of the equator up to 100 latitudes.

-- Between 10-200 latitudes in both the hemisphere, trade winds cause rainfall in the eastern parts of the continents because they come from the oceans.
+- Between 10-20 degree latitudes in both hemispheres, trade winds cause rainfall in the eastern parts of the continents because they come from the oceans.
 But as they move westwards they become dry.

 - Subtropical zone of minimum rainfall extends between 20-300 latitudes where descending air induces high pressure and anticyclone conditions not conducive for rainfall.
 All the tropical hot desert are located in this zone.